2010 South Kyrgyzstan ethnic clashes: Soviet period

 After national delimitation in the Soviet Union (1917-mid-1930s), the peoples of Central Asia began a process of ethnogenesis in which they began to define themselves as "Kyrgyz" or "Turkmen", rather than with reference to their religion or locality.
 The people defined by Soviet ethnographers as Kyrgyz were generally nomadic, and the people defined as Uzbek, sedentary.

 Following the dissolution of the Soviet Union, the Kyrgyz president Askar Akayev suppressed Kyrgyz ethnic nationalism, favoring Pan-Islamic and Pan-Turkic unity until he was overthrown in the 2005 Tulip Revolution.

 1990 violence

 In June 1990, a violent land dispute between the Kyrgyz and Uzbeks erupted in the city of Osh.
-A group of Kyrgyz demanded that a predominantly Uzbek collective farm be given to them.
+A group of Kyrgyz demanded that a predominantly Uzbek collective farm be allocated to them to build housing.
 Uzbek activists objected and violent clashes between the two ethnic groups ensued.
 Until groups of Kyrgyz came from the surrounding villages, the Uzbeks had the upper hand.
 A state of emergency and curfew were introduced and the border between the Uzbek and Kyrgyz republics was closed.
 Soviet troops were deployed to stop the violence.
 Order was not restored until August.
 Official estimates of the death toll range from over 300 to more than 600.
 Unofficial figures range up to more than 1,000.